-Each school has a published admission number (PAN)1 for entry to Year R. The school will admit this number of children if there are sufficient applications.
+Each school has a published admission number (PAN) for entry to Year R. The school will admit this number of children if there are sufficient applications.
 Where there are fewer applications than the published admission number, places will be offered to all applicants.

-The PAN for South Baddesley Church of England Primary School for 2021-2022 is 22.
+The PAN for South Baddesley CE Primary School for 2025-2026 is 22